oasmobile/gulp-artisan/README.md

-# gulp artisan
 ## What is gulp artisan?
-Gulp artisan is based on gulp,which can configured by json,it's easy to save in project and run anytime.
+Gulp artisan is a tool which can optimize webpage assets based on json configration files
+## What can gulp artisan do?
 - **Images** Compress images using gifsicle mozjpeg pngquant svgo
 - **Atlas** Generate atlas
 - **CSS** Minify css